luloxi/PunkSociety/README.md

 🎨 **Gasless Mint**: A cost-free minting solution for artists where the first minter sponsors the collection’s minting costs.
 The sponsor receives a share of royalties on all future sales, creating opportunities for art investors.
 The marketplace takes a fee on first mint transactions.

-🔄 **Remixing Feature**: Allows artists to remix existing art and share royalties with the original artist.
-This promotes creative collaboration, where both the remixer and the original creator benefit from the sales of the remix.
+🔄 **Inspired by" Feature**: Allows artists to reference existing art and share royalties with the original artist/s.
+This promotes creative collaboration, where both the remixer and the original creator benefit from the sales of the new collectible.

 ✅ **Royalties**: Artists can set royalties on their NFTs, earning passive income on future sales.
 In the case of a gasless mint, first minters also earn a percentage of royalties on all sales within the collection.